Renegades (2017 film)

-Renegades, known as American Renegades in the United States, is a Franco-German action thriller film directed by Steven Quale and written by Luc Besson and Richard Wenk.
+Renegades, known as American Renegades in the United States, is a 2017 English-language action thriller film directed by Steven Quale and written by Luc Besson and Richard Wenk.
 The film stars Sullivan Stapleton, J. K. Simmons and Charlie Bewley, and follows a team of Navy SEALs who are asked to salvage Nazi gold stored in a bank vault in a submerged town at the bottom of a Bosnian lake.
-It was released on 1 September 2017 in Germany and 29 August 2018 in France and in the United States on January 22, 2019 on Blu-ray and DVD by Lionsgate Home Entertainment.
+It was released in Germany on September 1, 2017, and in France on August 29, 2018.
+It was released on Blu-ray and DVD in the United States on January 22, 2019, by Lionsgate Home Entertainment.

 Plot

-In August 1944, German forces decide to move captured paintings and about 25 tons of gold ingots from Paris to a safe location.
-The gold is then transported to the small Bosnian town of Bosansko Grahovo where it is put into the bank vault.
-German forces arrest all townspeople, while a little boy escapes.
+In August 1944, in Nazi-occupied France, the German military decides to move captured treasure, paintings, and about 25 tons of gold ingots from Paris to a safe location.
+The gold is then transported to the small Bosnian town of Bosansko Grahovo, where it is put into the bank vault.
+German forces arrest all the townspeople while a little boy escapes as they execute the townspeople.
+Yugoslav partisans find the little boy.

-In 1995 Sarajevo a team of U.S. Navy SEALs disguised as journalists capture and extract Serb general Milić who is responsible for numerous atrocities.
-However, their covert operation is compromised and the team is forced to escape the pursuing Serbs in a tank, causing extensive damage through the city.
-Back in the base, the team is reprimanded for their actions and put on a three-day leave.
-A member of the team, Stanton Baker, has a romance with a local waitress Lara and goes to her place.
-Soon after that, some thugs led by Lara's brother Milenko enter and demand something from her.
-Luckily, team leader Matt Barnes arrives to fight off the thugs and Lara then decides to reveal that the thugs were after the gold ingot she is keeping, worth about $150,000.
+In 1995, during the Bosnian war, a team of U.S. Navy SEALs disguised as journalists leads a covert operation to successfully capture and extract Bosnian Serb General Milić, who is responsible for numerous atrocities against ethnic minorities in Sarajevo.
+However, the team is compromised and is forced to escape from his second-in-command Petrović and the pursuing Serbs in a tank, causing extensive damage throughout the city.
+Back in the base, the team is reprimanded by their commanding officer, Rear Admiral J. Levin, for their actions and put on a three-day leave.
+A team member, Stanton Baker, has a romantic interest in a local waitress, Lara.
+After spending a night together, a couple of thugs led by Lara's brother Milenko enter and demand something from her.
+Luckily, Stallon's team leader, Matt Barnes, arrives to fight off the thugs, and Lara then reveals that the thugs are after the gold ingot she is keeping, worth about $150,000.

-She explains that her grandfather was the only one who survived the massacre of civilians in Grahovo, stole a gold ingot and buried it before he was found by the Partisans who blew up the dam and flooded the town as the revenge for the German massacre.
-She reveals that there were at least 2,000 gold ingots, worth at least $300 million which would greatly benefit the local people in a war-torn country.
+She explains that her grandfather was the little boy who survived the civilian massacre in Grahovo by German forces.
+He stole a gold ingot and buried it before he was found by the partisans who blew up the nearby dam and flooded the town as revenge for the massacre.
+Her grandfather retrieved the gold and shared his story with her.
+She reveals that there were at least 2,000 gold ingots worth at least $300 million, which would help her benefit the Bosnian people to rebuild their war-torn country.
+She found the vault, but the lake was miles behind enemy territory controlled by Petrović, who has been attacking NATO forces hunting the SEAL team.